brijeshc1307/CPP/virtualFunctions.md

 ---

 ### **c.
 Virtual Destructor**
+* If we delete child class object through a pointer of parent class then it is undefined behaviour, if parent class doesn't have virtual destructor.
+* If we fail to declare destructor as virtual in parent class then we endup having memory leak.

-If a base class has virtual functions, **always** make its destructor virtual to ensure proper cleanup.
+* "If a base class has virtual functions, **always** make its destructor virtual to ensure proper cleanup."

 ```cpp
 class Base {